An Van Camp

 She joined the Department of Prints and Drawings in 2006 as cataloguer of the Dutch and Flemish prints before 1900 during which she created almost 15,000 records for the Museum’s online database.
 Previously she studied History, Archaeology, Art History and Museum Studies at the Katholieke Universiteit Leuven (Belgium) and at University College London.

-- Researching almost 5,000 drawings made in the Netherlands, Flanders and Belgium from the fifteenth century to the late nineteenth century and developing comprehensive records on the Museum’s online database
+Researching over 8,000 drawings made in the Netherlands, Flanders and Belgium from the fifteenth century to the late nineteenth century and developing comprehensive records on the Museum’s online database

 Introduction to the display

 Creating online catalogue records for about 15,000 Dutch and Flemish prints from the fifteenth century to the early twentieth century

 Display of the preparatory drawings by Adriaen van Ostade and David Teniers the Younger, on the occasion of the 400th anniversary of their births (Room 90, 23 August – 19 December 2010)